kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

 2. What happens if one of the “word” servers is down?
 Right now our entire application will fail.
 We will improve this later when we discuss circuit breakers with Hystrix.

+3. You may be puzzling about which properties should be set in bootstrap.yml (or properties) vs application.yml (or properties).
+Very simply, bootstrap.* is loaded early and is used when contacting the Config server, so it should contain spring.cloud.config.uri, spring.application.name, and generally nothing else.
+All other properties can be set later when application.* is loaded.

-3. To improve performance, can we run each of the calls in parallel?
+4. To improve performance, can we run each of the calls in parallel?
 We will improve this later when discussing Ribbon and Hystrix.

-4. We will see an alternative to the RestTemplate when we discuss Feign.
+5. We will see an alternative to the RestTemplate when we discuss Feign.